Our Eyes and Ultraviolet Radiation

 6. Skin cancer around the eyes

 UV exposure is a known cause of eyelid cancer, and those who have spent a lot of time in the sun are potentially at risk.
-If found, early eyelid cancers can respond well to surgery and follow up care; however, if left untreated, they are extremely dangerous and disfiguring and can potentially cause tissue damage and even blindness.
+If found early, early eyelid cancers can respond well to surgery and follow-up care; however, if left untreated, they are extremely dangerous and disfiguring and can potentially cause tissue damage and even blindness.

-- Basal Cell Carcinoma (BCC) are round cells found under squamous cells in the lower epidermis.
+- Basal cell carcinomas (BCC) are round cells found under squamous cells in the lower epidermis.
 BCCs can spread to the eye itself and surrounding areas; they account for around 90% of eyelid cancers.

 Short term UV exposure and eye sunburn can be uncomfortable.
 Long term, the damage is cumulative, meaning it builds up over our lifetime and can permanently affect our eyes and eyesight.
-Always look for a lens protection that is UV400, meaning they block 100% of UV rays.
+Always look for lens protection that is UV400, meaning it blocks 100% of UV rays.

-Wearing UV protective sunglasses whenever your outside will significantly reduce your risk of UV related conditions and diseases.
+Wearing UV protective sunglasses whenever you're outside will significantly reduce your risk of developing UV-related conditions and diseases.

-All ENKI eyewear is 'UV400', which refers to UV rays at the highest end of the UV spectrum, up to the 400-nanometre wavelength.
+All ENKI eyewear is "UV400," which refers to UV rays at the highest end of the UV spectrum, up to the 400-nanometer wavelength.
 Sunglasses with this level of protection block an even broader range than the CE and British Standard models, making them the ultimate protection for your eyes.

-The Australian Standard for Sunglasses and Fashion Spectacles (AS/NZS 1067:2003) are the most rigorous standards in the world.
+The Australian Standard for Sunglasses and Fashion Spectacles (AS/NZS 1067:2003) is the most rigorous standard in the world.
 Sunglasses tested to these requirements offer more UVR protection than sunglasses tested to international standards.
 Wearing ENKI sunglasses guarantees your eyes have the highest level of protection against UVR damage.